CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If Ulfric is questioned he mentions in a pompus English accent that he needs to check in on a colleague named Sylas who's gone missing in the area.

-The young mudblood tinker KillroyContained within the puzzle box is an runesmithed blue crystaline key which both Burrowbard and the Black Spider needs to get past the creature that guards the Forge of Runes.
+The young mudblood tinker Killroy Contained within the puzzle box is an runesmithed blue crystaline key which both Burrowbard and the Black Spider needs to get past the creature that guards the Forge of Runes.
 The puzzle box acts as a mucufin and give the Black Spider a reason to harass the party.
 If any player wants to open the box, let a singel player make a CL 3 General Knowledge check whenever they take a long rest as it takes lots of time to solve.
 Or they could decide to break it open very easily.

 At the end of session 0 and the prologue, describe the following scene.

 ```
-A guard patrol the interior of the bank you retrieved the mysterious puzzle box from earlier in the day before setting out on the road, wagon in tow.
-The security guard hears a piculiar sound from the vault area.

 In the dead of night, light footsteps echo across the vault that you had visted earlier, there is the sound of a scuffle and a guard collapses to the fround in a heap, stragnle marks visible around his neck.
 His silent attacker appears to be one of his copatriots, but the disguised flesh morphs, to reveal a translucent alien-like body.
 Mouthless, the creature approaches the lock box, opening it easily and notices the mysterious puzzle box is missing.

 Behind it a cloaked figure with red eyes shakes it's head.
 In a womanly elegant soft French voice "Well Montheith, it appears that someone has beat us to the punch, we migh have to get a little creative after all."